RobertBetschinger/Dozentenapp/README.md

-# A web-based Quiz-App with Peer-Instruction Features (coolName)
+# A web-based Quiz-App with Peer-Instruction Features (Lecturer)

 This is the **lecturer app** for use in teaching.
 The corresponding student app can be found here: (https://github.com/laefrost/Studapp).
 Please note that the App is implemented as a client/server architecture.